Spencer Steer Player Props: Reds vs. Astros

-The Cincinnati Reds and Spencer Steer (.303 slugging percentage over his past 10 games, including one homer), take on starter Brandon Bielak and the Houston Astros at Minute Maid Park, Saturday at 4:10 PM ET.
+The Cincinnati Reds and Spencer Steer (.314 slugging percentage over his past 10 games, including one homer), take on starter Ronel Blanco and the Houston Astros at Minute Maid Park, Sunday at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Astros.
+In his most recent game, he strung together two hits (going 2-for-4) against the Astros.

 Spencer Steer Game Info & Props vs. the Astros